Reduce your living costs

 Food initiatives and food pantries

-There are many services to give people access to healthy food on a budget.
-You can find these online, advertised in local churches, Facebook community groups etc. You can also contact your local council and housing association to help find and access services in your area.
+There are many services which give people access to healthy food on a budget.
+You can find these online, advertised in local churches, in Facebook community groups etc. You can also contact your local council and housing association to help find and access services in your area.
 Some food banks have been replaced by food pantries, which you have to pay a small amount and you will receive groceries including fresh produce.
 Glasgow food pantries.

-Too Good To Go – App that lets you buy food from local supermarkets and restaurants that would otherwise be binned as expiry date is that day.
+Too Good To Go – App that lets you buy food cheaply from local supermarkets and restaurants that would otherwise be binned as expiry date is that day.
 Food available varies depending on where you live.
 Good opportunity for you to do your bit for the environment as well as saving money, you could even freeze some of the food to eat another day.

 Community gardens